uni-courses/snncompare/README.md

 This can be done with command:

 ```
-python -m pytest --capture=tee-sys tests/test_process_results.py
+python -m src --pkl
 ```

-(Note this should not be a test.)
+This should simulate the graphs that are loaded from the `.pkl` file(s) in `/pickles/` and export the experiment results to `/results/...json`.

 ## Usage